Gyakobo/LRU-Cache/README.md

 ## Introduction

-This project utilizes and showcases how an LRU Cache works
+This project utilizes and showcases how an LRU Cache operates.
+An **LRU (Least Recently Used)** Cache is a data structure that stores a limited number of items and removes the leaset recently used item when the cache reaches its capacity.
+This ensures that frequently accessed items remain in the cache while older, less accessed items are evicted.

 # Methodology